 Note from Stan

-Since I began thinking about running for the State Senate, a lot of people I’ve spoken to have asked how I can be a liberal – or even a Democrat – after spending 20 years in the Army.
+During my run for the State Senate in 2019 a lot of people asked how I can be a liberal – or even a Democrat – after spending 20 years in the Army.
 One man at a Tea Party meeting wanted to know how I could be a member of the “party of perversion and invasion” after a career “defending the Constitution against all enemies foreign and domestic.”

 I understand why some people assume that veterans might skew conservative.
 Military life is one of hardship, self-discipline, honor, duty, and commitment to service.
 It’s a life of personal and professional sacrifice that affects every part of the family.
 Soldiers forego big salaries and comfortable lives to train and fight in the snow and heat and mud and rain because they know they have a role in something that really matters to every American: a vision of liberty seen no-where else on Earth.
 My obligation to this vision, my country, the Army, and my soldiers took precedence over my individual needs for twenty years.
 There is no doubt that many Americans associate this kind of patriotism with conservatism.